Saba-d-coder/Xpenditure-Tracker/README.md

 # Expenditure-Tracker

 Instructions for opening the project
-# Please run the peroject on the browser for css to work properly
+# Please run the project on the browser for css to work properly
-# Create the following tables in the database and your connection details wherever necessary in the code:
+# Create the following tables in the database and update the database connection details wherever necessary in the code:
 create table daily_xpense( id INT primary key AUTO_INCREMENT, itemname VarChar(20), price double, currDate Date);
 create table weekly_xpense( id INT primary key AUTO_INCREMENT, itemname VarChar(20), price